Adillwma/QuantumHarmonics/README.md

 Then using a linear algebra solver, we can solve for the eigenvalues and eigenvectors of $H$ to find the energy levels $E_n$ and wavefunctions $\psi$ of the quantum harmonic oscillator respectivly.
 For performance reasons we currently use the scipy.linalg.eigh_tridiagonal function, benefiting from its tailored functionality for diagonal and tridiagonal matrices.
 This is dicussed further in [Appendix Section 2.2](#Appendix_performance).

 ##### NOTE:
 It is important to use a small $(\approx 0.1 a_o)$ step size for $\Delta x$.
-Additonally the x displacement (from which follows the range for the potential) must covering sufficient range that the largest desired wavefunction falls to zero at the extremities in order to ensure the numerical solutions stability as demonstrated in [Appendix Section 2.1](#Appendix_stability).
+Additonally the x displacement (from which follows the range for the potential) must cover sufficient range that the largest desired wavefunction falls to zero at the extremities in order to ensure the numerical solutions stability as demonstrated in [Appendix Section 2.1](#Appendix_stability).

 ### Energy Levels